There are quite a number of tools in the market place, but from experience we recommend:-

 There is a Test Lab component, where tests (manual, automated or performance) can be managed, allowing tests to be run on specific hosts/servers based on a calendar/time structure.

-Being a Micro Focus product, it works seamlessly with both UFT for automation testing and Loadrunner for performance testing.
+Being an HP product, it works seamlessly with both UFT for automation testing and Loadrunner for performance testing.